hjunaid/UBSAngularTest/README.md

  - I choose Angular for this task as Angular provides features to encapsulate, reuse and test components easily

-   - I wrote a CurrencyInput directive that works along with ng-model directive to transform user input into the desired result
+   - Wrote CurrencyInput directive that works along with ng-model directive to transform user input into the desired result

    - Solution works using parsers and formatters from ngModelController